data-umbrella/event-transcripts/2023/79-gordon-shiny.md

 03:45 Reshama introduces Gordon Shotwell
 04:21 Gordon Shotwell begins
 04:29 The motivation to develop Shiny for Python
-06:05 The main strength of both the R and python library 06:56 What Gordon Shotwell will build during his presentation 07:25 Shiny documentation website
+06:05 The main strength of both the R and Python library 06:56 What Gordon Shotwell will build during his presentation 07:25 Shiny documentation website
 08:01 QuickStart for R users showing differences between the R and Python libraries